 Cedar Creek and Belle Grove National Historical Park announces Star Gazing Parties

 All three programs are free of charge and will be held at the Thoburn Redoubt property, located on Bowman’s Mill Road, in Warren County.
 This tract has been preserved by the Shenandoah Valley Battlefields Foundation and marks the location where the Battle of Cedar Creek began on October 19, 1864.
-The site is also Stop Number 2 on the park’s self-guided auto tour and is marked by newly installed directional signs, which mark the tour route, making the location easy to find.
+The site will be marked by directional signage for each event.

-The Star Party on Saturday, April 13th will begin at 7:30 p.m.
-The Star Party on August 10th will start at 8:00 p.m. and is scheduled to coincide with the Perseid Meteor Shower, which results from debris stream associated with the comet Swift-Tuttle.
-The Star Party on October 26th will begin at 6:00 p.m. and will examine a variety of celestial features in the nighttime sky.
+The Star Party on Saturday, April 21st will begin at 8:00 p.m. is scheduled to coincide with the Lyrid Meteor Shower.
+The Star Party on August 11th will start at 8:30 p.m. and is scheduled to coincide with the Perseid Meteor Shower, which results from debris stream associated with the comet Swift-Tuttle.
+The Star Party on October 13th will begin at 6:30 p.m. and will examine a variety of celestial features in the nighttime sky.

 Each program will include a short introduction by a park ranger, followed by an astronomical related program given by a member of the SAS.
 Visitors are welcomed to bring their own telescopes, or use the ones that will be provided by the Shenandoah Astronomical Society.